Laurae2/amd-ds/README.md

 Confirmed working on:
 * Ubuntu 14.04 flavors
 * Elementary OS 0.32 (Ubuntu 14.04)

+Do not use Ubuntu 16.04 flavors, not working appropriately.

 Compilation problems?
 Set ~/.bashrc according to the end of this page.